wp-plugins/constant-contact-api/readme.txt

 You can place a signup checkbox or list selection on your register page or use the signup widget anywhere in your website sidebar or PHP templates.

+<h3>Now featuring Event Marketing!</h3>
+Version 2.1 of the plugin introduces <a href="http://conta.cc/hB5lnC" title="Learn more about Constant Contact Event Marketing" rel="nofollow">Constant Contact Event Marketing</a> functionality by allowing you to track events, registration, and registrants using the plugin.
+Simply navigate to Constant Contact > Events.
+Manage your events from inside WordPress!

 <h3>Version 2.0</h3>
 Version 2.0 of the Constant Contact API plugin brings great new capabilities, improved interface, and expanded instructions.
 New capabilities include Campaign details (email sending statistics) and caching of data to dramatically improve load speed.
 The plugin has been majorly reconstructed to improve the way the API is accessed and reduce the number of calls to the API.
 Each administration screen has improved interfaces to make the plugin look and feel more like a native extension of WordPress.
 Great care has been taken to conform to WordPress standards of design.